johnhm22/coding-test-app/README.md

 That’s it!

 ### Branches on GitHub
 The initial app was developed without any user account creation, favourites or database.
-This is the main branch.
-This was customised for deployment on Heroku.
+This is the master branch.
+This was customised for deployment on Heroku and the branch called heroku.
 Following this, further work was done to introduce the account and favourite movies features and this was saved under the local_faves branch.
-Again, this was customised for Heroku and called heroku_faves.
+Again, this was customised for Heroku and the branch called heroku_faves.

 ### Tech framework